Car emissions campaigners turn sights on Renault

 The VW diesel scandal has drawn attention to a wider pattern of legal test manipulation that stops short of outright cheating.
 The EU rules themselves are now acknowledged to be inadequate even by carmakers such as PSA Peugeot Citroen (PEUP.PA).

-Carmakers routinely strip out standard equipment to reduce test vehicles' mass, tape up door joints and fit bald tyres that would be illegal on the road.
+Carmakers routinely strip out standard equipment to reduce test vehicles' mass, tape up door joints and fit bald tires that would be illegal on the road.

-Tuesday's DUH findings may shed light on the real-world impact of optimising engines to pass tests only when cold - which would be another tactic allowed by the current regime.
+Tuesday's DUH findings may shed light on the real-world impact of optimizing engines to pass tests only when cold - which would be another tactic allowed by the current regime.

 "It's unbelievable that so-called modern diesel vehicles that damage the air we breathe in this way are on the road today," campaigner Axel Friedrich said in the DUH statement.